pyOpenSci/pyopensci.github.io/_posts/2023-06-14-pycon-maintainers-summit-python-packaging-talk-leah-wasser.md

 ## pyOpenSci Sprints at PyCON

 pyOpenSci also lead 2 sprints at pyCon!
+On Sunday we lead a [mentored sprint](https://www.mentored-sprints.dev/).
+If you haven't heard of mentored sprints, they are an amazing format that allows those who are newer to contributing to open source to get support in the contribution process.

+At the mentored sprints I was grateful to have [Luiz Irber](https://github.com/luizirber) and [David Nicholson](https://github.com/NickleDave) supporting the (larger-than-expected) group!
+Luiz served as editor for pyOpenSci years ago during one of our very first reviews.
+And David is now our editor in chief of pyOpenSci.

-On Sunday we lead a mentored sprint and had a full table plus an overflow table of people who wanted to contribute!
+We had a full table plus an overflow table of people who wanted to contribute!
+And each of them was able to contribute (many for their very first time!!).
+It was awesome.

 <figure>
     <a href="/images/people/pycon-2023-mentored-sprints-pyopensci.png">